-In Adams Brown’s webinar “What to Do After Your PPP Loan is Approved,” three of our professionals discussed what businesses should do in the days and weeks after they apply for PPP funding.
+In Adams Brown’s webinar “What to Do After Your PPP Loan is Approved,” three teammates discussed what businesses should do in the days and weeks after they apply for PPP funding.
 Timing matters, and business owners have some important choices to make in how and when their loan gets disbursed.

 There is a lot of information out there, and perhaps too much in some cases.
-Jess pointed out that it’s possible to commit unintentional unemployment fraud if an employee accepts paid sick leave and unemployment compensation.
+It’s possible to commit unintentional unemployment fraud if an employee accepts paid sick leave and unemployment compensation.
 Here’s how it could happen:

 - If an employee has been offered and accepted paid sick leave under the expanded FMLA rules under the Families First Coronavirus Response Act, and

 - The employee files for unemployment compensation, and